springernature/halfpipe-cf-plugin/README.md

 This simply deploys the application as `app-name-CANDIDATE` to a test route `app-name-{SPACE}-CANDIDATE.{DOMAIN}`

+## halfpipe-check

+Checks that all instances of the app is up and running, useful to stick between `halfpipe-push` and `halfpipe-promote

 ## halfpipe-promote

 * This binds all the routes from the manifest to the `app-name-CANDIDATE`